What's the difference between macaroons vs macarons? There is often confusion with their pronunciation or translation - either with one 'o' or two.

 It’s not clear when macaroons were created.
 It makes sense that coconut was only added around the 1800s when coconut was brought from the Far East.

-This post was first published in January 2016 but is now completely updated to cover more regional varieties.
+This post was first published in January 2016 but is now more concise and split to cover the regional macaron varieties in France in another post.

 Jenni stevenson